brianleroux/Android-Couchbase/README.md

 ## Build information

-The current build of Android Couchbase downloads the binaries from github during the installation.
+The current build of Android Couchbase embed the CouchDB binaries.
 There is information on how to build these binaries on the [build-android-couch](https://github.com/couchbaselabs/build-android-couch) project.

 ## License